maniospas/Blombly/docs/basics/builtins.md

 This section covers Blombly commands that are used in writing sequential code.
 It includes familiar concepts like comments, variable handling, builtin datatypes, and flow control.
-But more features are added to the mix, like immutable variables, trying until return, and missing variable handling.
+But more features are added to the mix, like immutable variables, trying until return, and handling missing vallues.

 ## Comments

 Blombly only has line comments that start with `//`.
 However, it supports multi-line strings and these can be used for documention as in the snippet below.
+Do not worry about bloating the size of intermediate representation files, as the compiler optimizes away unused code segments that cannot produce side-effects.

 ```java
 // main.bb